 The Project Team Leader (PTL) will submit a written Project Report (by its PTL) to management documenting the project and indicating each team member's contributions to the project.
 Projects will proceed simultaneously throughout the semester and progress in a dynamic manner, simulating real world applications.
-With the exception of the Job Analysis project the Project Team will collect data (simulated data from instructor) and obtain other information relevant to the project.
-In some instances, the instructor will provide information from management relevant to the projects.
+In some instances, the Project Team will collect data and other information relevant to the project.
+In other instances, the instructor will provide data and information from management.

 The student will be evaluated on how well he or she was able to demonstrate the application of theory and practice in accomplishing the project objectives.